dxw/playbook/playbook.md

 there's an emergency that means we have to work during unsociable hours to solve the problem.
 Neither of these happen very often, but they are a normal part of life at dxw.

+Sending emails or posting in Slack outside of working hours can be a good way to get things off your mind, but it can create an unintended sense of urgency for the people who recieve your message.
+Try to avoid creating that urgency when it’s not necessary.
+For example, by specifically saying that you don’t expect am immediate response.

+Unless they are actually urgent, you can ignore messages you receive outside of working hours and handle them when you are back at work.

 ### Flexible working